Black Studies 103 – Brown – African American Culture

 Use the tabs above to navigate through the guide.

-A 8-10 page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must cite at least 3 primary sources and 6 scholarly secondary sources (including both books and articles), using Chicago Style.
+A six page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must use and cite at least four sources (including at least one encyclopedia article, at least one academic journal article, and at least two primary sources) using MLA or Chicago style.

 Paper Writing Assistance